IBM/powervs-tang-server-automation/docs/var.tfvars-doc.md

 In order to retrieve the PowerVS region, zone and instance specific details please use the IBM Cloud CLI.

-1. Run `ibmcloud pi service-list`.
+1. Run `ibmcloud pi workspace list`.
 It will list the service instance names with IDs.
 2. The ID will be of the form
    ```
    crn:v1:bluemix:public:power-iaas:eu-de-1:a/65b64c1f1c29460e8c2e4bbfbd893c2c:360a5df8-3f00-44b2-bd9f-d9a51fe53de6::